 Get pre-approved.
 If you spend time looking for homes you will not be able to afford you will be set up for disappointment.
-Don't mess it up though by purchasing a big ticket item before closing.
+Be very careful not to purchase a big ticket item before closing.
 You could kill the deal.

 The timeline for buying a home is different from person to person.
-There are factors of needing to sell a current home, what's available and the amount of time looking.
+There are factors of your personal schedule, what's available and the amount of time looking.
 Don't get discouraged.
 The right one will come along.

-Generally, nothing.
 The Seller pays the Listing agent their fee and the Listing agent then shares that fee with the Selling agent.
 These fees are deducted from the Seller's side at closing unless the contract states something different.

 An inspector will cover features of the house such as electrical wiring, plumbing, roofing, insulation, as well as structural features of the home and may unveil issues that are not noticeable.

 A buyer should be in regular contact with their lender who can give advice on the mortgage process as well as the closing attorney.
 But it seems that 30 is the lucky number lately.

 If you have not included the earnest money with the offer, you will generally have 1 - 3 days (depending on what was specified in the offer) to provide proof that it has been received.